oogaboogaman122/Personal-Projects/4x4x4 LED Cube.md

 1 Darlington Array <br>
 2 octal latches <br>
 250 Ohm Resistors <br>
+Arduino Nano

 ## Design and Logic:
+Uses multiplexing to drive 64 leds.
+Led works layer by layer, so technically only about 16 leds are active. each layer has a common cathode thus connecting all the leds at once. you drive each led by the layer its on and the column its on.
 ## Challenges Faced:
+Dont have a shift register.
+Had to improvise by using 2 octal latches and daisy chaining them to drive 16 leds.
+Was worried about too much current going back into my mcu, so I used darlington arrays to sink current.

 ## Prototype proof: